 “All information was available online, and we offered a national drive-away price on the car,” he explained.

 “We also had a dedicated customer support base here to regularly update the customer.”

 It was the kind of experiment that allowed Subaru to further expand its niche by offering to sell other cars through its website and introduce a number of shopping centre-based experience centres.

-FCA is scrambling to offer online buying services to COVID-19-stricken Italy, where dealers are using Google Hangouts to meet with prospective customers as opposed to meeting them in traditional dealerships.
+FCA is scrambled to offer online buying services to COVID-19-stricken Italy, where dealers are using Google Hangouts to meet with prospective customers as opposed to meeting them in traditional dealerships.

 It mightn’t be the optimal solution as it still opens up face-to-face contact in a time where that sort of interaction must be curbed, but at least FCA is trying alternative ways to do things in Italy.
 It is said that the process will be expanded elsewhere in due course.